This is one of several long bridges we crossed

 the towns of Fort St. John and Dawson Creek, BC.

-much more road construction and bridge work today than we expected.
+much more road construction and bridge work today than we expected but

-remembered from June.
-Jim was able to drive 58-60 MPH much of the time,
+Jim was able to drive about 60 MPH much of the time.

 Most of the seven or eight construction zones were one-lane.
 The longest was a 20-minute wait at